 Mowi Faroes is 100% owned by Mowi ASA (NO).
-This ownership is protected by transitional provisions in the Aquaculture Act, securing that the company can remain owned by a foreign company and nonetheless keep its licences.
-The consequence for Mowi Faroes of the Antitrust regulations is that the company cannot expand its business with additional commercial licences to farm fish in the sea.
-Mowi Faroes can however apply for development licences and licences on land.
+This ownership is protected by transitional provisions in the Aquaculture Act, securing that the company can remain owned by a foreign company and nonetheless keep its licenses.
+The consequence for Mowi Faroes of the Anti-trust regulations is that the company cannot expand its business with additional commercial licenses to farm fish in the sea.
+Mowi Faroes can however apply for development licenses and licenses on land.

-It is stipulated in the Aquaculture Act that a fish farming company cannot hold more than 50% of the total sea licences.
-The new restrictions do not apply to licences held by each individual company today, but the new regulations specify that Mowi Faroes can keep its 3 seawater licences and 1 smolt licence, even though the company does not comply with the new cap on foreign-held capital.
+It is stipulated in the Aquaculture Act that a fish farming company cannot hold more than 50% of the total sea licenses.
+The new restrictions do not apply to licenses held by each individual company today, but the new regulations specify that Mowi Faroes can keep its 3 seawater licenses and 1 smolt license, even though the company does not comply with the new cap on foreign-held capital.